-For known chord length distribution, all optical quantities (phase function, anisotropy factor g^G single scattering albedo, etc) can be directly computed from Malinka (2014).
-To make contact to Libois et al. (2013) later other approaches e.g. Libois et al. (2013) and discuss our results for the chord lengths in light of shape, an expression of the absorption enhancement parameter B is required within the framework of Malinka (2014) which is done in the derived in Appendix A. From these expressions we can asses the relative importance of the μ_2 correction to the optical diameter μ_1 .
+For known chord length distribution, all optical quantities (phase function, single scattering albedo, etc) can be directly computed from Malinka (2014).
+To make contact to other approaches e.g. Libois et al. (2013) and discuss our results for the chord lengths in light of shape, an expression of the absorption enhancement parameter B is required within the framework of Malinka (2014) which is derived in Appendix A. From these expressions we can asses the relative importance of the μ_2 correction to the optical diameter μ_1 .